FStarLang/FStar/doc/book/under_the_hood/uth_smt.rst

 a term of type ``unat``, one can conclude that its head constructor must be either ``Z`` or ``S``.
-However, since the type ``unat`` is unbounded, we want to avoid applying this inversion indefinitely, so we it uses a quantifier with a pattern that requires non-zero fuel to be triggered.
+However, since the type ``unat`` is unbounded, we want to avoid applying this inversion indefinitely, so it uses a quantifier with a pattern that requires non-zero fuel to be triggered.

 .. code-block:: smt2